 The drive from Sedona to the Grand Canyon will be an easy one if you are going to the South Rim.
 It’s a short drive, and the road conditions should be good in summer, although crowded.
 There will be plenty of gas stations and restaurants in Flagstaff and Williams.

-If you are going to the North Rim, which is a much longer drive, you’ll be travelling through some stretches of desolate desert, so be sure to gas up and plan ahead for where to stop.
+If you are going to head north towards the North Rim, which is a much longer drive, you’ll be travelling through some stretches of desolate desert, so be sure to gas up and plan ahead for where to stop.
 Two places that will have some amenities are Cameron and Tuba City.

 If you need to rent a car for this trip, you can browse Rentalcars.com for deals across many companies.
 Alternatively, you can rent an RV or campervan from Outdoorsy if combining this road trip with others in the area such as from Grand Canyon to Zion, from Sedona to Phoenix or from LA to Sedona.